Lack of Creature Comfort in Local Assembled Commercial Vehicles

 Related: Suzuki Carry (Bolan & Ravi) Becomes 42 Years Old

-Why is that the basic creature comfort is seen missing in the commercial vehicles, or Suzuki Ravi to be specific since its the only economical commercial pickup sold on a mass scale.
-Of course its a vehicle that was developed way back in the late 1970s, more than 40 years ago so you cannot improve it drastically.
-But again, its not about improving its suspension system, or installing power steering for the ease of the driver.
-However giving better & comfortable seats and air-vents with heating & cooling function for the driver is not at all a big ask.
+Why is that the basic creature comfort is seen missing in the commercial vehicles, or Suzuki Ravi to be specific since it’s the only economical commercial pickup sold on a mass scale?
+Of course, it’s a vehicle that was developed way back in the late 1970s, more than 40 years ago so you cannot improve it drastically.
+But again, it’s not about improving its suspension system or installing power steering for the ease of the driver.
+However, giving better & comfortable seats and air-vents with heating & cooling function for the driver is not at all a big ask.

 Suzuki Ravi in Pakistan